 The Nature Of Electrons

-Electrons are believed by many to be a point particle with no substructure.
+Electrons are believed by many to be point particles with no substructure.
 They are also believed to be much smaller than a proton, but in the hydrogen atom, for example, the electron is the size of the atom.
-Electrons can actually be many times larger than an atom in the solid state (see Misconception Series).
+In the solid state, electrons can actually be many times larger than an atom (see Misconception Series).

-According to the work of Dr. John G. Williamson, Dr. Martin B. van der Mark, and Dr. Vivian Robinson, the substructure of the electron has been elucidated.
+The work of Dr. John G. Williamson, Dr. Martin B. van der Mark, and Dr. Vivian Robinson has elucidated the substructure of the electron.
 An electron is formed when a photon of the appropriate energy makes two complete revolutions for every one wavelength, forming a stationary wave of toroidal topology that defines the particle.
-This explains (and unifies) the electron’s shared particle and wave nature.

-The image above (right) — this electron snapshot — can be misleading because it is really two images combined.
-The toroidal (donut) shape represents the phase-locked path of the rotating photon in its momentum space.
-The sphere in the center represents a projection into normal 3-dimensional space of the electron’s charge, which manifests as a sphere.
+The snapshot of the electron (above, right) can be misleading because it is really two images combined.
+The toroidal (donut) shape represents the phase-locked path of the rotating photon in momentum space.
+The sphere in the center represents a projection into normal 3-dimensional space of the electron’s charge distribution, which manifests as a sphere.
 (CLICK HERE to see one of John Williamson’s lectures on the subject.)

-Let us look at how electrons interact in atoms as a Hierarchy of Forces.
+Let us now look at atomic electron interactions as a Hierarchy of Forces.

 From strongest to weakest, they are: